top of page

 For information on awards contact: Lisa LeBlanc, Educational Award Chair

-Zonta Young Women in Leadership Award recognizes young women, ages 16-19, for demonstrating leadership skills and commitment to public service and civic causes, and encourages them to continue their participation in public and political life. (local, district, and international)
+Zonta Young Women in Leadership Award recognizes young women, ages 16-19, for demonstrating leadership skills and commitment to public service and civic causes and encourages them to continue their participation in public and political life. (local, district, and international) Award descriptions and requirements.

 ROSE Award